Skip to main content

 Entry to the Profession

-• no criminal record;
+• having no criminal record;

-• Serbian citizenship;
+• having a Serbian citizenship;

 Induction

-• the role of the mentor;
+• defining the role of the mentor;

-• work methods;
+• discussing work methods;

-There is no mentoring support for licensed teachers.
+However, there is no mentoring support for licensed teachers.

-• practical demonstration of skills in a class.
+• a practical demonstration of skills in class.

 Professional Status